Painted Dog Shampoo (for dogs!)

 If you have a dog who needs a bath, making a shampoo for him/her that is delicate on their skin could not be simpler!

 You will need:

-- Mild, transparent, organic ECO washing up liquid.
-(It MUST be free from dyes &
+- Organic ECO washing up liquid.
+(It MUST be free from dyes & fragrance)

 - 1 Cup Apple Cider Vinegar